 Another cool feature here is the built-in UPF 50+ sun protection.
 This is equally important and makes these pants a great choice for hikes on the beach, desert backpacking trips, and high-altitude hikes.

 If I’m going on any mission where the sun is strong, then these pants are a must-bring.
-I walked several miles along the beach here in Florida, the other day during the heat of noon.
+I walked several miles along the beach here in Florida, the other day, during the heat of noon.
 The breathability of the Radikl hiking pants kept me cool and sweat-free the entire time.
 It was probably the first time in my life I’ve felt comfortable wearing pants on the beach in 80-degree heat.

 Pockets

 One drawback of the KUHL RADIKL is the storage space.
 I’m someone who prefers carrying valuables secured in my pants as opposed to a pack, particularly if I’m in a sketchy place.
 This Radikl pant doesn’t offer the spacious zippered side pockets that the RENEGADE does, which is slightly disappointing.
-I love zipping my passport or wallet into my pants when I’m in an airport, on public transit.
+I love zipping my passport or wallet into my pants when I’m in an airport or on public transit.
 Or in a rough area where pickpockets are a concern.

 Also, zippered pockets also come in handy.
 Especially when I’m climbing, riding my motorcycle, or doing anything else where valuables could fly out of an open pocket.